electrical-and-electronic-measurement/EasyEIS-with-SMU/docs/index.md

-# EasyEIS: A software tool to perform electrochemical impedance spectroscopy using a source measure unit
+# EasyEIS: A software tool to perform electrochemical impedance spectroscopy using a source measure unit (SMU)

 [Getting started](getting_started.md)